 In practice, there is no assessment of the risk of destitution by Social Welfare Services, either during the examination of the application for assistance or before a decision is issued to terminate assistance.
 The sufficiency and adequacy of resources that can ensure a dignified standard of living are not taken into account.
-For example, if any of the applicants secure employment, the provision of material reception conditions are immediately terminated without taking into account the sufficiency of the remuneration to cover the basic and / or special needs of applicants and their family members.
+For example, if any of the applicants secure employment, the provision of material reception conditions is immediately terminated without taking into account whether the remuneration is sufficient to cover the basic and/or special needs of applicants and their family members.
 This situation often forces asylum seekers into destitution.
 For persons who are found to have concealed details about their financial situation, usually there is no other action taken on behalf of the Welfare Services, apart from the termination of their welfare file.

 Being considered wilfully unemployed is one of the most frequent reasons for exclusion from welfare aid.
-A person can be deemed wilfully unemployed upon any refusal of an employment offer, even if there is a total lack of transportation to / from the workplace, inability to pay for child-care in order to attend work etc.
+A person can be deemed wilfully unemployed upon any refusal of an employment offer, even if there is a total lack of transportation to/from the workplace, and an inability to pay for child-care in order to attend work etc.

 For people who have been rejected by Welfare Services and are not referred to a reception centre, there is no uniform policy on when they will be able to have access again to reception conditions.
 Often, a three-month ban is applied but this varies between welfare officers and cities.
 For any of the decisions described above, there is no assessment regarding the risk of destitution.

 People who reside in reception centres can be evicted if they do not comply with the centre’s operation rules, as described in the Refugee Law.
-According to the Refugee Law, a dignified standard of living, as well as access to care and support, should be secured for all asylum seekers whose reception conditions have been reduced or withdrawn, including persons who were evicted by the Reception Centre for breaching its rules of operation.
+According to the Refugee Law, a dignified standard of living, as well as access to care and support, should be secured for all asylum seekers whose reception conditions have been reduced or withdrawn, including for persons who were evicted by the Reception Centre for breaching its rules of operation.
 However, examples of such practice are scarce.

-There has not been any limitation to the provision of reception conditions in relation to large numbers of arrivals, however the numbers have aggravated the pre-existing systemic issues, such as difficulties accessing the Welfare offices, longer delays and frustration on behalf of frontline officers and disrupted access to job-seeking services of the Public Employment Services.
-It has also triggered a recent announcement of more stringent measures by the Minister of Interior, including, among others, the introduction of closed-type hosting centres (see above) as well as the transformation of Pournara First Reception Centre into a closed facility.
+There has not been any limitation to the provision of reception conditions in relation to large numbers of arrivals, however the numbers have aggravated the pre-existing systemic issues, such as difficulties accessing the Welfare offices, longer delays and frustration on behalf of frontline officers, and disrupted access to job-seeking services of the Labour Department.
+It has also triggered a recent announcement of more stringent measures by the Minister of Interior, including, among others, the creating closed-type hosting centres (see above) as well as the transformation of Pournara First Reception Centre into a closed facility.